PressCrew/infinity/dashboard/docs/docs/config.md

 Here is an example:

 	[style_depends]
-	sliders = "colors,thickbox"
+	sliders = "colors,gfonts"

-In the above example, the `colors` and `thickbox` style sheets would be enqueued before the `sliders` style sheet.
+In the above example, the `colors` and `gfonts` style sheets would be enqueued before the `sliders` style sheet.

 #### [style\_actions]